 To me, grilling is the highlight of the summer (especially nowadays that going out has become a health hazard 😣), but don’t you get tired of cooking hamburgers and hotdogs all the time?
 I do!
 That being so, lately, I’ve been grilling a lot of seafood, and clams have become one of my favorite kinds of seafood to grill.

 Clams are cooked in no time; they are perfect for grilling and served as a great appetizer before any feast.

 There are different types of clams, but my favorites are the Cherrystones.
 These succulent clams are slightly larger than littlenecks clams, and they are perfect for grilling and pasta dishes.
 For better quality, buy them fresh and prepare them as soon as possible.
 Do not forget to discard any clam that’s broken!

 How to clean them:

 Soak them in cold water (I put them in the fridge) for at least 30 minutes.
-Remove the clams one by one from the sandy water, rub and rinse again with fresh water until they have no more sand or other particles.
+Then, remove the clams one by one from the sandy water, rub and rinse again with fresh water until they have no more sand or other particles.

 How to prepare them:

-As I said before, I love them grilled, but making them in the stovetop is quite simple as well, just follow the same method and that’s it!
+As I said before, I love them grilled, but making them on the stovetop is quite simple as well; follow the same method, and that’s it!